 The court is hearing the criminal case in courtroom D in the JCS.
 This courtroom can accommodate all parties who have an ongoing role in the criminal proceedings, but is not large enough to hold all visitors and the media.

 If you choose to attend at the JCS, you will be seated in a room that has been set aside for the exclusive use of parties with an interest in these proceedings.
 In that room, you will be able to view and listen to the proceedings thanks to a live connection with courtroom D.

-If you would like to be considered for a seat, you must request accreditation by Friday, 22 January 2021 at the latest, using the Register button below.
+If you would like to be considered for a seat, you must request accreditation by using the Registration button below.
 If you do not register, you will not be accredited and will be unable to attend the criminal proceedings.